VeryGoodTravel/vgt-saga-payment/README.md

 Main repository of the payment service.

-Handles up to 10 concurrent payments
+Handles up to 10 concurrent payments and gives true/false answers randomly in random time.

 ## Repository